VaidehiDabir23/salesforce-coding-challenge/README.md

 # Salesforce Senior Coding Challenge

 Thank you for shortlisting my profile for this round of interview!
 I really feel that the task was well-thought.
 Overall it was fun for me.
+I look forward to meeting you and having a discussion on the overall solution.

 ### Considerations while testing the code: